The Problem: Server Connected, No Tools Visible

 });

-In Python with FastMCP, capabilities are usually auto-declared when you register tools, but double-check if you're using the lower-level API.
+In Python with FastMCP, capabilities are usually auto-declared when you register tools with the @mcp.tool() decorator.
+However, if you are using the lower-level Server class directly, you must declare capabilities manually:

 Cause 2: Tool Handler Not Registered

-The server declares the tools capability but doesn't actually register any tool handlers.
-This can happen when your tool registration code throws a silent error during startup.
+The server declares the tools capability but does not actually register any tool handlers.
+This can happen when your tool registration code throws a silent error during startup, or when you forget to register both the listing handler and the execution handler.

-// Make sure tools are registered BEFORE the server starts
+// Make sure BOTH handlers are registered BEFORE the server starts

 server.setRequestHandler(ListToolsRequestSchema, async () => {